 In most cases, exercise causes blood sugar to drop.
 But sometimes, short, intense bouts of exercise can cause your blood sugar to rise.
 This is due to the effects of stress hormones released during high-intensity activity.

 If your blood sugar level is high before you begin your workout, check your blood sugar more frequently during and after your workout.
 Make sure that you drink plenty of water or other liquids to stay hydrated.
-Dehydration can increase your blood sugar concentration.
+Dehydration

 If your blood sugar level is still high after exercising, you can take a small bolus of rapid-acting insulin to lower it.
 If you use an insulin pump, you can temporarily increase your basal insulin infusion until your blood sugar returns to the normal range.

 If your blood sugar rises higher than 250 mg/dL (13.9 mmol/L), measure the ketones in your urine or blood.
 If your ketone level is high, contact your doctor.
-Follow their treatment instructions and avoid vigorous activity until your blood sugar and ketone level returns to normal.
+Follow their treatment instructions and avoid vigorous activity until your blood sugar and ketone level return to normal.

 When you exercise, your body pulls sugar from your bloodstream to fuel the activity.
 It also draws on sugar stored as glycogen in your muscles and liver.